tomatih/retro_game_ai_hackaton/README.md

 ```bash
 python main_ai.py
 ```
+then just press enter to start the game with the AI

 ### Playing the game
 You controll the player with the up and down arrows and shoot using the spacebar Your goal is to get as much points as you can
 You gain point by destroying the enemies
-The more powerfull the enemy the more points you get, but beware they start to fight back
+The more powerfull the enemy the more points you get, but beware they start to fight back.
+When you had your fill exit the game by pressing escape